-This negative feeling stayed with the child Sushila who grew to be a beautiful girl, and when the time of her marriage came, she decided that she would move away with her would-be husband who was Kaundinya.
+This negative feeling stayed with the child Sushila who grew to be a beautiful girl, and when the time of her marriage came, she decided that she would move away with her husband who was Kaundinya.

-While he was bathing his wife Sushila saw some women praying nearby.
+While he was bathing, his wife Sushila saw some women praying nearby.
 Intrigued, she joined them and asked them about their worship and they told her that they were worshipping Anant and further told them about the significance of Anant's vow.

-According to the vow, they explained to Sushila that some fried flour and anarase needs to be prepared.
+According to the vow, they explained to Sushila that some fried flour and Anarase needs to be prepared.
 After preparing this, half of these dishes are given to the Brahmins.

 Then a cobra is made out of sacred grass named Darbha and is put in a basket made of bamboo for worshipping.
 The materials used for worship include scented flowers, an oil lamp, and incense sticks.
 Some of the food prepared is offered to the snake.